Asteliks/WAWIZ-indoor-mapping/README.md

 # WAWIZ-indoor-mapping
-Indoor plans and calibration files for indoor mapping in JOSM
+This repository contains indoor plants and calibration files for indoor mapping in JOSM